-- regulated by Ofgem under the Gas Act and Electricity Act, Ofgem may use its powers to request information for the purposes of monitoring under that legislation. - 3.4 If, as a result of using these powers, it appears to Ofgem that there are circumstances suggesting that a breach of a REMIT requirement may be occurring or may have occurred, Ofgem may open an investigation.
+- 1989, Ofgem may use its powers to request information for the purposes of monitoring under that legislation. - 3.4 If, as a result of using these powers, it appears to Ofgem that there are circumstances suggesting that a breach of a REMIT requirement may be occurring or may have occurred, Ofgem may open an investigation.
 Alternatively, we may ask another regulatory authority to open an investigation if we consider that it is better placed to do so.
 The factors that Ofgem will consider in deciding whether to open an investigation are set out later in these guidelines. - 3.5 The Regulations oblige Regulated Persons to take reasonable steps to ensure that - all telephone conversations made for the direct or indirect purpose of entering into transactions in wholesale energy products are recorded and that - a copy is kept of all electronic communication made for the direct or indirect purpose of entering into transactions in wholesale energy products.
 This includes communications made by email, fax and instant messaging devices. - 3.6 This obligation does not apply to Regulated Persons who are individuals acting in the course of their employment with another person who is a Regulated Person (the employer).
-In such a case, it will be for the Regulated Person that is the employer to fulfill the obligation. - 3.7 All such records and copies should be retained for at least six months from the date they were created6 in a medium that facilitates future access by Ofgem, should that prove to be necessary.
-Failure to comply with any of these requirements will be an offence.7 - 3.8 Ofgem may also issue a notice to the Regulated Person requiring it to ensure that a relevant communication is retained for a period longer than six months and until a specified date.
-Ofgem may impose a penalty for a failure to comply with this obligation.
+In such a case, it will be for the employer to fulfill the obligation. - 3.7 All such records and copies should be retained for at least six months from the date they were created6 in a medium that facilitates future access by Ofgem, should that prove to be necessary.
+The Authority may impose a financial penalty for a failure to comply with this obligation.7 - 3.8 Ofgem may also issue a notice to the Regulated Person requiring it to ensure that a relevant communication is retained for a period longer than six months and until a specified date.
+Ofgem may impose a penalty for a failure to comply with this obligation. - 3.9 This obligation applies from the date on which the Regulations come into force and Ofgem expects Regulated Persons to comply with it from that date.
+However, in respect of Regulated Persons who did not already have systems to record and store telephone calls when the Regulations came into force, Ofgem will take into account the time required to put in place such systems.